jgrospe92/Ecom-Marketplace-Project/README.md

 # Project Description :newspaper:

 A web application that allows registered sellers to list their products for sale.
-A Registered or non registered user can buy these products online.
+A Registered or non registered user can see the product listing however only the registered user can buy these products.
 This online web application will be a marketplace, which will act and function like the Amazon website.

 # Project time Estimation :calendar: